soyl2/CS428-P1-SOYLU/README.md

 This is my first project for the CS428: Augmented and Virtual Reality course at UIC.
 I used Unity with Vuforia to create two AR knickknacks, similar to the kinds of trinkets one can buy at gift shops to remind you of the place you visited.
 The two destinations I chose were Kennedy Space Center in Florida, USA, and the Golden Bridge in Da Nang, Vietnam.

+Each knickknack includes the name of the place it represents, a logo, plus current time and weather conditions of the area.
+Each cube also has a sound effect associated with it.
+For the Golden Bridge, I chose a forest background noise; and for Kennedy Space Center, I chose a space-y sci-fi sound.
+Turning the cube upside down switches the lighting to a different one, and turning it again will switch back.

 ### HOW TO USE

 Please make sure to first install Unity Editor version 2021.3.6f1, and build the two papercraft Vuforia cubes.